Vorchdorf: Neighbor communities

 Neighbor communities to Vorchdorf include: Bad Wimsbach-Neydharting, Eberstalzell, Kirchham, Laakirchen, Pettenbach, Roitham, Scharnstein and Steinerkirchen.
 Vorchdorf borders to the districts of Wels-Land and Kirchdorf.

 Population

 About 500 Transylvanian Saxons relocated to Vorchdorf after the second world war.
 Thereafter, most of the immigration people descends from Turkey, the former Yugoslavia and from Germany.

 History

 Because of the geographically convenient location Vorchdorf was settled already in the Neolithic time.

 Originally lying in the eastern part of the Herzogtum Bayern, the town belonged since the 12th century to the Herzogtum Österreich (Austria).
 Thereafter since 1490 Vorchdorf was assigned to the Fürstentum (Principality) „Österreich ob der Enns“.
 During the Napoleonic Wars the town was occupied several times.
 Since 1918 the Gemeinde belonged to Upper Austria.
 After the Anschluss Austrias to the Deutsches Reich with 13 March 1938, Vorchdorf belonged to the „Gau Oberdonau“.
+During the Nazi era, ″Ausländerkinder-Pflegestätten″ were located in Vorchdorf, where deaths also occurred due to undersupply and neglect.
 After 1945 the recovery of Upper Austria took place.
 The upper Austrian central government decided 1982 to upraise the Gemeinde to a market town.